genesistoxical/pruebas/README.md

 - **Change language:** In the **Language** section below, click on the little arrows icon to change between English or Español, finally click on the return button to apply and see changes.

-- **Format:** Clicking on `Format` will display a menu with two options (check the box) to choose the sizes that will be included within the icon: **Multiple** generates a high quality icon that include all necessary sizes such as 16, 32, 48, 64, 128 and 256 pixels, although the output dimensions will be 16px.
+- **Format:** Clicking on `Format` will display a menu with two options to choose the sizes that will be included within the icon: **Multiple** generates a high quality icon that include all necessary sizes such as 16, 32, 48, 64, 128 and 256 pixels, although the output dimensions will be 16px.
 The last option is **256 px** which generates an icon with a single size but look pixelated in the details view.
-     >Note: If the **Generate tiny icon** switch is on, a small icon will be created regardless of its Format option.
+     >Note: If the **Generate tiny icon** switch is on, a small icon will be created regardless of Format's option.

 - **Third-party content:** On the left side are the names of each library, project, icons or fonts that were used, click one to read its license and author(s), as well as a short description.
 You can click on the clip icon to go to each repository/official site and change pages with **Next 🢖🢖** or **🢔🢔 Back**.